The Weitzenb\"ock formula for the Fueter-Dirac operator: The nearly parallel case and applications

 \subsection{Locally conformal calibrated case and applications}

-As an application of the Fueter-Dirac Weitzenb\"ock formula (\ref{fueter_dirac_formula}) and Proposition \ref{alternative_expression}, we focus on \emph{locally conformal calibrated} $G_2$--structures, whose associated metric is (at least locally) conformal to a metric induced by a calibrated $G_2$--structure.
-We provide a novel example of a rigid associative submanifold, inside a non-compact solvmanifold $S$ with a locally conformal calibrated $G_2$--structure, studied by Fino and Raffero \cite{fino2015einstein}.
+As an application of the Fueter-Dirac Weitzenb\"ock formula (\ref{fueter_dirac_formula}) and Proposition \ref{alternative_expression}, we focus on \emph{locally conformal calibrated} $\gt$--structures, whose associated metric is (at least locally) conformal to a metric induced by a calibrated $\gt$--structure.
+We provide a novel example of a rigid associative submanifold, inside a compact manifold $S$ with a locally conformal calibrated $\gt$--structure, studied by Fernández, Fino and Raffero \cite{fernandez2016locally}.

-\begin{definition} A $G_2$--structure is \emph{locally conformal calibrated} if it has vanishing torsion components $\tau_0\equiv 0$ and $\tau_3\equiv 0$, so
+\begin{definition} A $\gt$--structure is \emph{locally conformal calibrated} if it has vanishing torsion components $\tau_0\equiv 0$ and $\tau_3\equiv 0$, so

 \end{definition}